Applying Latex Paint With a Roller: (Can You Do it, Types & How To?)

 Before applying latex paint, outline the fringe of the wall using a paint roller.
 Long and horizontal strokes help with achieving even coverage.

-4. Leave 6-inches of space from the edges and 12-inches from the surface.
+- Leave 6 inches of space from the edges and 12 inches from the surface.
 Leaving these areas unpainted allows you to spread the paint evenly.

-5. Roll the paint into the surface by keeping the roller at a slight angle.
+- Roll the paint onto the surface by keeping the roller at a slight angle.

 4. Apply The Second Coat

-The first coat of latex paint must dry before applying the next one.
-If you re-coat too soon, the finish will turn sticky or tacky and peel off.
-It takes latex paint 3 hours to dry enough for a re-coat.
+Wait until the first coat of latex paint dries before applying the next one.
+Latex paint takes 3 hours to dry between coats.
+If you re-coat too soon, the finish will turn sticky, tacky, or peel off.

 Apply the second coat of latex paint the same way you applied the first one.
 You need 2-3 coats of latex paint for proper coverage.